opszero/terraform-aws-kubespot/README.md

   - LogDNA
   - Foxpass

-# Project by opsZero
+# License

 <a href="https://www.opszero.com"><img src="http://assets.opszero.com.s3.amazonaws.com/images/opszero_11_29_2016.png" width="300px"/></a>

-This project is brought to you by [opsZero](https://www.opszero.com) we provide Kubernetes and AWS Lambda Migration.
-If you need help with your Kubernetes Migration reach out.
+This project is by [opsZero](https://www.opszero.com).
+We help organizations migrate to Kubernetes so [reach out](https://www.opszero.com/#contact) if you need help!

-# License

 This Source Code Form is subject to the terms of the Mozilla Public License, v.
 2.0.
 If a copy of the MPL was not distributed with this